 To the art of making jewelry

 Jewelry making was an art that was present from the Canaanite Period and had a rich tradition in Phoenicia.
-We have found examples in many graves throughout all of the Mediterranean.
+We have found examples in many graves throughout the Mediterranean.
 The quality of the techniques used was outstanding, even according to the standards of today.

 They could work in ‘repoussé’ (three-dimensional image or relief in which the image has been knocked out from the backside) and ‘cloisonné’ (enamel process in which the drawing is soldered in thin metal strips to a metal or porcelain surface).

-Their used techniques included ‘granulation’ (decoration of tiny balls or grains are applied to a surface in a pattern, or massed to fill in an empty part of the decoration) and ‘filigree’ work (very delicate metalwork).
+Their used techniques included ‘granulation’ (decoration of tiny balls or grains applied to a surface in a pattern, or massed to fill in an empty part of the decoration) and ‘filigree’ work (very delicate metalwork).

 Another technique they used to make jewelry is faience, which was very popular in Egypt too at the time.
 Faience is a substitute for precious metals and gemstones.
 It is made in molds, using fired sand and a glaze to make the desired object.